SUBMISSION OF MANUSCRIPT

 Responsibilities of authors of articles published by PSR

+Authors should only submit original work that has neither appeared elsewhere for publication, nor which is under review for another publication.
 In addition, since reviewing is a valuable work handled by our expert, if an author withdraws a manuscript while that manuscript is under review by PSR, a penalty of 2 (two) consecutive years will be applied.

 Editorial reuse of previously published material

 It is common in technical publishing for material to be presented at various stages of its evolution.
 As one example, this can take the form of publishing early ideas in a workshop, more developed work in a conference and fully developed contributions as papers/articles.
 The PSR recognizes the importance of this evolutionary publication process as a significant means of scientific communication and fully supports this publishing paradigm.
 At the same time the PSR requires that this evolutionary process be fully referenced.

 Author obligation to cite previous work If author(s), within the evolutionary publishing paradigm, have used their own previously published or submitted material as a basis for a new submission, it requires that the author(s) cite the previous work(s) and very clearly indicate how the new submission differs from the previously published work(s).